ntexe/imgur-crawler/README.md

 * Ids of images/videos saving to db, so downloaded images will not be downloaded again.
 * You can dump db using Python script "make_dump_of_db.py"
 * App logs saving to main.log
-* Ids of images/videos saving to database, so downloaded images will not be downloaded again.
-* You can dump database using Python script "make_dump_of_db.py"

 ## Installation
 ### Linux